Sajantoor/Rush-Hour-Solver/readme.md

 ---
 Our first heuristic logic was very simple: compute the distance between the right-end of the 'X' car and the exit.
 While fast to compute and implement, such approximation made the algorithm very reluctant to move the 'X' car to the left, which is often an optimal move.

-Next heuristic tried to also ake into account the cars blocking the way to the exit: we were increasing the approximate distance by 1 for each of such cars.
+Next heuristic tried to also take into account the cars blocking the way to the exit: we were increasing the approximate distance by 1 for each of such cars.
 This approximation was considerably better, but was giving a low performance in cases where in order to free the way, the solver needed to temporarily obstruct it by another car.

 Therefore, we have updated the heuristic to include the cars which are preventing the freeing of the main path.
-In order to do this, we bfs through the board, and increase the heuristic everytime a car is blocked from the front or from the back.
+In order to do this, we BFS through the board, and increase the heuristic everytime a car is blocked from the front or from the back.
 While developing this heuristic we have thought of a few tweaks:

 - if a car obstructing the main path is of length 3, then the path can be freed only by moving this car all the way down.
-So we do not increase heuristic if it is blocked from above, yet we add to the bfs queue and increase the approximate distance for all the cars obstructing the way down.
+So we do not increase heuristic if it is blocked from above, yet we add to the BFS queue and increase the approximate distance for all the cars obstructing the way down.
 - if a car obstructing the main path is of length 2, then, to free the path, it can either be moved 1 cell in one direction, or 2 cells in another direction.
 ```java
      switch (size) {